-The Board currently comprises six Non-Executive Directors, three of whom are deemed independent under the principles set out below and one Executive Director, the Chief Executive Officer, at the date of signing the directors' report.
+The Board currently comprises four Non-Executive Directors, two of whom are deemed independent and one Executive Director, the Chief Executive Officer, at the date of signing the directors' report.
+While the Board is not composed of a majority of independent non-executive directors, all directors are expected to provide independent judgements and views to Board discussions.

-The Chairperson of the Board is a non-executive director who is elected by the full Board.
-The Chairperson is responsible for leading the Board, ensuring directors are properly briefed in all matters relevant to their role and responsibilities, facilitating board discussions and managing the Board's relationship with the company's senior executives.
+The Chairpersons of the Board are non-executive directors who have been elected by the full Board.
+The Chairpersons are responsible for leading the Board, ensuring directors are properly briefed in all matters relevant to their roles and responsibilities, facilitating Board discussions and managing the Board's relationship with the Company's senior executives.
 The Chief Executive Officer is responsible for implementing group strategies and policies.
 The Board Charter specifies that these are separate roles to be undertaken by separate people.
 A regular review of the performance of the Chief Executive Officer is conducted.

 Directors and Board committees have the right, in connection with their duties and responsibilities, to seek independent professional advice at the company's expense.
-Prior written approval of the Chairperson is required, but this will not be unreasonably withheld.
+Prior written approval of the Chairpersons are required, but this will not be unreasonably withheld.